Hostile Takeover

 Uzi said, “Keep going.”

 The gently turning knife halted.
-“W-what?”
+“What.”

 If Uzi sighed in relief, J would see through the bluff.
 So she hid it by speaking, an imitatation of her voice.
 “How many times do I have to give an order before you listen?
 You need to work on that.”